merchantinresidence/abra-docs/README.md

 **Learn how to listen to and dispatch JavaScript events for advanced customizations with promotions.**

 Abra provides a JavaScript SDK with many helpers, events and dispatchers for the different parts of your promotions.
-You can programatically control these blocks and make custom experiences on your online store.
+You can programmatically control these blocks and make custom experiences on your online store.

 [Get started 👉](js.md)